pallets/quart/docs/how_to_guides/sync_code.rst

 are still within the :ref:`contexts`, and hence you can still access the ``request``, ``current_app`` and other globals.

-The following functionality accepts syncronous functions and will run them in a thread,
+The following functionality accepts synchronous functions and will run them in a thread,

 - Route handlers